rubayedreza/rubayedreza/README.md

 - 👋 Hi, I’m @rubayedreza
-- 👀 I’m interested in ...
+- 👀 I’m interested in movies,music and technology
 - 🌱 I’m currently learning lead generation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rubayedreza@gmail.com